HallBenjamin/AttentionBot/README.md

   - SERVER OWNER ONLY!
 Sets the specified role as an administrative role for the bot's admin commands.

+- \mentions [0/1]

+  - ADMINS AND SERVER OWNERS ONLY!
+Enables (1) or disables (0) user mentions for the bot.

 - \announce [channel id]

   - ADMINS AND SERVER OWNER ONLY!
 Sets the Channel with the specified ID as the channel for bot announcements.
 Channel ID is mandatory.

-- \attention [position]
+- \attention [position] [user ID]

   - Position is one letter A-J (capitalization does not matter) and/or one number 1-10.
 Order does not matter.
 Position is not required for the command.

+  - User ID only works if \mentions is set to 1 and if a position is given.
+Set the User ID to the ID of the user you want the bot to mention.
+User ID is optional.

 # Release Notes
 ## v2.0.0.0e
 - Transfer into universal bot for more commands
-- This is a long-fetched, experimental idea that may never be created.
+- This is a far-fetched, experimental idea that may never be created.
 ## v1.3.4.0a
 - Add command to ping the bot for performance analysis
 - Modified ability for bot to send announcement when back online to be automated
+- Add voice commands
 - This is an alpha build.
 Features in this build are unofficial and may not be released in the final version.
 ## v1.3.3.1
 - Fixed an issue where multiple channels on the server could recieve bot announcements